Membranes and Transport

 One way to remember how different lipids affect membrane fluidity or rigidity is that lipids that can pack more tightly (like saturated fatty acids and sterols) make membranes more rigid and stronger, but less fluid.
 Anything that disrupts close packing of lipids, such as higher temperatures or unsaturated fatty acids with kinks or bends, make membranes more fluid.

-Membrane Permeability and Osmosis
+Membrane permeability and osmosis

 Osmosis is the diffusion of solvent (water) molecules across a membrane.
-Diffusion results in net movement of molecules down their concentration gradient, from an area of high concentration to an area of low concentration.
-In the case of osmosis, water molecules move from the side with low solute concentration to the side with higher solute concentration.
+Diffusion results in net movement of molecules down their concentration gradient, from an area of higher concentration to an area of lower concentration.
+In the case of osmosis, water molecules move from the side with lower solute concentration to the side with higher solute concentration.
 If there is a difference in solute concentrations across the membrane, then solute molecules will try to diffuse across the membrane to equalize solute concentrations.
 But if the membrane is impermeable to the solute molecules, then water will move to try to equalize the solute concentrations.

-Membrane Proteins and Transport
+Membrane proteins and transport

 How do cells transport molecules like glucose across the membrane?
 Membranes have dedicated transport proteins with transmembrane domains.
 Several transmembrane domains cluster to form channels in the membrane that are specific for various molecules like glucose, phosphate, Na+, H+, Cl-, and even H2O.
 Water transport is mediated by highly conserved proteins called aquaporins, which are present in all 3 domains of life.